Common Divorce Questions

 Answer: The short answer is, no you do not.
-In mediation the parties are free to decide between themselves how they wish to dispose of marital assets.
+When you choose mediation, you have the freedom to decide how you want to split or dispose of marital assets.
 One party can sell the house to the other, or to a third party or the parties can agree to continue to own the house together.

 Question 11: Can we still own property together after we divorce?

-Answer: The short answer is, yes, of course you can.
-Parties who were once married can continue to own property together as single people.
-Just the same way that people who were never married can own property together as “partners”.
+Answer: The short answer is, yes, of course, you can.
+Divorce couples can continue owning property together, just as single people.
+This is similar to how people who were never married to each other can own property together as “partners”.